Chatsworth61/uppertonic/content/services/index.md

 ## HYPNOTHERAPY

 We can bring about hypnosis, this natural altered state of awareness, by ourselves.
 Much can be achieved through self-hypnosis, however, without some guidance, this can be limited by our personal subjective conscious viewpoint.
-A trained professional can facilitate hypnosis to encourage a person’s desired positive change to their thoughts and feelings by suggestion and guiding them to a more helpful perspective.
+A trained professional can facilitate hypnosis to encourage a person’s desired positive change to their thoughts and feelings by suggestion and guide them to a more helpful perspective.

-Clinical hypnotherapy is a holistic talking therapy as part of a tailored treatment plan to support a person towards their desired beneficial change.
+Clinical hypnotherapy is a holistic talking therapy, as part of a tailored treatment plan, to support a person towards their desired beneficial change.
 Particularly over the last 20+ years, hypnotherapy has played a growing role in mind-body interventions.
 Through continuing scientific research and testimonials, there is increasing wider acknowledgement that using hypnosis draws on the power of the mind for positive effect.
 Hypnotherapy has been recognised by the National Institute for Health and Care Excellence (NICE) as effective in the management for Irritable Bowel Syndrome (IBS).
 Currently, the NHS offer very limited access to hypnotherapy services.

 ## WORKING WITH ME

+**I mainly work with clients online to deliver therapy sessions, based in Waterlooville and in the Portsmouth area in suitable clinic rooms when face-to-face.**

-I use a range of talking therapy techniques to suit my clients.
-I explain the rationale for each technique in a teaching style to enable clients to practise themselves between and beyond therapy sessions, including self-hypnosis.
+Using a range of talking therapy techniques to suit my clients, I explain the rationale for each technique in a teaching style so that clients can practise themselves between and beyond therapy sessions, including self-hypnosis.

 Before starting any therapy, it's important to find out if it's right for you and whether you are comfortable working with me.
 My online clients can organise their therapy sessions around their schedule, in their own familiar and comfortable space.